playfulprogramming/playfulprogramming/content/blog/intro-to-html-css-and-javascript/index.md

 So, HTML gives a website its structure.
 But how does it do that?

-At its most basic level, HTML builds the structure of a webpage by using something called “elements” which are normally invisible to the casual website visitor.
+At its most basic level, HTML builds the structure of a webpage by using something called "elements" which are normally invisible to the casual website visitor.
 But even if you can't see them, you can usually guess where they are.
 That’s because elements are used to divide a web page into logical sections.
 When you see a navigation bar, a title, paragraphs of text, or a footer, you can be sure there is at least one HTML element associated with it.

 If HTML is like the steel frame of a building, then elements are like the individual beams that make up the frame.
 Elements are defined by small chunks of text called ["tags"](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Getting_started) that define where an element begins and ends.
 There are many different tags, and they can be organized in many ways - you can even nest tags inside each other - but the important thing to remember here is that the web browser on your computer reads these tags from the top of the HTML document to the bottom.
 Items on a website can be visually rearranged by CSS or JavaScript but their initial position on the page is set by their position in the HTML document itself.